 A display without azimuth stabilization in which the line that connects the center with the top of the display indicates your heading.
 Targets are shown at their measured distances and in their directions relative to your heading.
-The arrow on the bearing scale is the north marker.
+The short line with an arrow on the bearing scale is the north marker.